quickemu-project/quickemu/README.md

-Using SPICE for USB pass-through is easiest as it doesn't require any elevated permission, start Quickemu with `--display spice` and then select `Input` -> `Select USB Device for redirection` from the menu to chose which device(s) you want to attach to the guest.
+Using SPICE for USB pass-through is easiest as it doesn't require any elevated permission, start Quickemu with `--display spice` and then select `Input` -> `Select USB Device for redirection` from the menu to choose which device(s) you want to attach to the guest.

 ## Host redirection